 - Acts as counsel to both commercial landlords and tenants, including acting as counsel to a landlord in a rent renewal arbitration concerning a prominent commercial space leased to a major bank

-- Acts as counsel in estate disputes including will challenges and dependants’ relief claims
+- Acts as counsel in estate disputes including will challenges, dependants’ relief claims and complex corporate guardianship matters

 - Acted as counsel for a large gold company in a supply contract dispute